valensh1/Music_Store/Readme.md

 ## About
-The idea of this project is to design a Music e-commerce site with full CRUD capability
+The idea of this project is to design a Music e-commerce site with full CRUD capability.

 ## Technologies Used: